hingobway/wavslice/README.md

 Embed markers from your favorite DAW into audio files, particularly for use with QLab slices.

+> [!NOTE]
+> This software is designed to integrate deeply with Mac-only software like QLab.
+It may work on other operating systems, but build system changes will most likely be required.

 ## download

 The app is prebuilt for apple silicon [here](https://github.com/hingobway/wavslice/releases), but it is currently unsigned.
 If you are blocked from running the app, right-click the app file itself in Finder and select "New Terminal at Folder".
 Then run